wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Use Query Builder to apply filters from menus and selectively narrow down the scope of the trace query.
 * Use Query Editor to limit the scope even further (advanced users).
-* Sort traces with matching spans using different criteria.
+* Sort the returned traces according to different criteria.
 * Click any trace to view its context in the [service map panel](#investigate-the-service-map-for-a-trace) or its details in the [trace details panel](#examine-trace-details).

 ## Investigate the Service Map for a Trace

 In the Traces browser, you can investigate the services that have spans in a selected trace.
+The services are shown as nodes in a service map.

 ![explore service map](images/tracing_traces_browser_service_map.png)

 In the service map panel, you can:
 * Investigate the flow of control between the services that contribute to a trace.
-* Select a service to see a summary of its RED metrics, and click the link to the service's dashboard for more detail.
+* Click on a service to see a summary of its RED metrics and a link to its dashboard.
 * Scroll the call graph to zoom in or out, and then click the icon to re-center it.

-Note: A service is grayed out if it does not contribute any spans to the selected trace.
-(The service is part of at least one other trace in the traces list.)
+**Note:** A service is grayed out if it participates in at least one trace in the traces list, but does not contribute any spans to the currently selected trace.

 ## Examine Trace Details